Post-Acceptance Checklist: Essential Steps After Receiving Your

 -

-Medical Check-ups: Complete comprehensive medical and dental check-ups
+Medical Check-ups: Complete comprehensive medical

-before departure, addressing any existing health concerns
+and dental check-ups before departure, addressing any existing

 -

-Vaccinations: Ensure you meet all vaccination requirements for your
+Vaccinations: Ensure you meet all vaccination

-host country and obtain necessary vaccination certificates
+requirements for your host country and obtain necessary

 -

-Prescription Medications: Arrange for adequate supplies of prescription
+Prescription Medications: Arrange for adequate

-medications and understand regulations for bringing medications into your host country
+for bringing medications into your host country

 -

-Health Insurance: Secure comprehensive health insurance that meets
+Health Insurance: Secure comprehensive health

-university and visa requirements, understanding coverage details and claims procedures
+understanding coverage details and claims procedures

 -

-Medical Records: Obtain copies of your medical records and prescriptions
+Medical Records: Obtain copies of your medical

 6. Academic Preparation and Course Registration

-Preparing academically before your departure can help you transition more smoothly into
+Preparing academically before your departure can help you transition

-your new learning environment.
-Understanding course requirements and registration processes
+more smoothly into your new learning environment.
+Understanding

-will ensure you start your studies with confidence.
+your studies with confidence.

 Academic Readiness: